Essay writing tips for kids and preschoolers.

 Children’s brains need proper teaching.
 Parents always look for better educational institutions trying to find the best teachers.
 They know that only professionals can provide their off-springs with an excellent education.
 Unfortunately, there are too many schoolchildren in classes.
 That is why it is hard for a tutor to pay attention to each pupil.
 Parents can become good assistants.
 These are some hints to make kids “understand essays”.

 - Thesis statement: one should just say that thesis statements contain the core of the essay’s idea and have not more than 2 sentences.
-Firstly, it may sound too complicated for a child but soon he or she will get accustomed to it.
+Firstly, it may sound too complicated for a child but soon they will get accustomed to it.
 One should look for samples on the Internet and study them with a child.

 - Outline: kids got used to schedules at school.
 An outline resembles it because it provides a step-by-step plan.
 One can brainstorm trying to collect ideas and set the time limitation.